 DWI Administrative Hearing Lawyer Osage Beach, MO.
-If you have been arrested for DWI/DUI near Osage Beach, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Osage Beach, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Osage Beach, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

 - Did you refuse a breath or blood test?